batect/batect/docs/content/CLIReference.md

 ### Customise cache storage mechanism <small>(`--cache-type`)</small>

-By default, batect will use a Docker volume for each [cache mount](tips/Performance.md#cache-volumes).
+By default, batect will use a Docker volume for each [cache mount](tips/Performance.md#cache-volumes) for Linux containers.
 Use this option to instruct batect to use a different storage mechanism.

 Supported values are: